JINDALG/Free-Hosting/README.md

 Create folder named "website" and place all downloaded file in it.

-replace the index.html with your website files
+Go to Template folder and relace index.html file with your website's file

-rename your html file as index.html
+Rename your main html file with index.html

-place this folder into googleappengine folder (where your SDK install)
+place this(website) folder into googleappengine folder (where your SDK install)

-open the url https://cloud.google.com/ and click on my consol (top right corner)
+Go to https://cloud.google.com/ and click on my consol (top right corner)

-create new project.
+Create new project.

-go to googleappengine folder in terminal/cmd
+After creating project a project id will be generate.

-run the following command
+Go to googleappengine folder in terminal/cmd

-appcfg.py -A <YOUR_PROJECT_ID_> update website/
+Run the following command  appcfg.py -A <YOUR_PROJECT_ID_> update website/

 your website is now hosted to see your website open

 http://your-app-id.appspot.com/